WalletConnect/web3inbox/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
+- [ ] Draft PR (breaking/non-breaking change which needs more work for having a proper functionality _[Mark this PR as ready to review only when completely ready]_)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)

 # Resolves (Optional)